Tushino Camp

-The Tushino Camp was the camp of False Dmitry II near the village of Tushino near Moscow, which from June 1608 to December 1609 served as the capital of this impostor, who, as a result, received the name "Tushino Thief".
-All those dissatisfied with the elected Tsar Vasily Shuisky, flocked to the Tushino Camp, which made it a shadow capital with its own state institutions, a patriarch, and so on.
+The Tushino Camp was the camp of False Dmitry II near the village of Tushino near Moscow from June 1608 to December 1609.
+The Tushino Camp served as False Dimitry II's capital, and as a result False Dimitry II received the name "Tushino Thief."
+All those dissatisfied with the elected Tsar Vasily Shuisky, flocked to the Tushino Camp, which made it a shadow capital with its own state institutions and leaders.
 From December 1609 to March 1610, the Tushino Camp supported the Polish King Sigismund.

 Location

-The camp was located on the Volokolamsk Road on a hill outside the village of Tushino; it was located between the Skhodnya and Moscow Rivers, in the place where the Skhodnya flows into the Moskva River, while limning a loop.
-The camp is located on a high hill from which the territory was visible for several miles in the direction of Moscow.
-On three sides the hill was surrounded by cliffs.
-On the fourth side, that is, from the west (from the side of the Savior Monastery on Vskhodnya); the camp was surrounded by an earthen rampart, the remains of which were visible at the beginning of the 20th century.
+The camp was located on the Volokolamsk Road on a hill outside the village of Tushino.
+It was located between the Skhodnya and Moskva Rivers, in the place where the Skhodnya flows into the Moskva River.
+The camp was located on a high hill from which the territory was visible for several miles in the direction of Moscow.
+The hill was surrounded by cliffs to the north, east, and south.
+To the west the camp was surrounded by an earthen rampart, the remains of which were visible at the beginning of the 20th century.
 In addition, wooden fortifications were built.
-The Cossack camp was separated from the main camp by the river; as for False Dmitry himself, he lived in a palace built to the west of Tushino near the Spassky Monastery on the banks of the Moskva River – on a hill surrounded by a rampart and a moat and since then received the name "Tsarikova Gora", which remained until the beginning of the 20th century.
+The Cossack camp was separated from the main camp by the river.
+False Dmitry II lived in a palace built to the west of Tushino near the Spassky Monastery on the banks of the Moskva River.
+False Dmitry's palace was located on a hill surrounded by a rampart and a moat.
+The hill was later given the name received the name "Tsarikova Gora", which remained in use until the beginning of the 20th century.